CricketManager/CricketManager/docs/TechStack.md

 Clerk is used for authentication and user management.
 It provides a simple way to add authentication to the application.
 We are on clerk free plan for now.
 It gives us 10k users for free.

+## Turso

+Turso is a sqlite based database provider on the edge.
+We are on the free plan which gives 9gb free.
+Turso database name = cricket-manager
+Turso database url = libsql://cricket-manager-arghasen.turso.io
+Turso database location = Mumbai, India